Closed-Sleet/TGS-Dev/RoadMap.md

 # Development Timeline
- **1.0 will be early game from spawning into obtaining copper/iron tools and armor.**
+ **1.0 Getting our barings **

+  Literally like get basics of combat good, get performance good and get copper/iron introduced and balanced.
   (We've already done a lot here hence we are on version 0.84rn)

- **2.0 Will be from copper/iron all the way to the nether**
+ **2.0 Another, Deeper, Layer. **
+ Add the nether and a defined midgame and midgame progression based on mining and combat from exploring and surviving.
+This will probably be the longest and most interesting phase.
   (Already some mild work here but still lot of thought needed)

- **3.0 Will focus on the end.**
+ **3.0 The End? **
+ Balance the late game and designate a new type of progression.

-  The Ender dragon fight, and the deeper and darker dimension.
+  The Ender dragon fight, and maybe the deeper and darker dimension.
   (Like 1 or 2 steps taken down this path)

- **4.0 The Wither, Layer of the unknown god.**
+ **4.0 Slayers of the unknown god **
   This version will focus on finally killing the god and the true endgame post dragon here.
   (Entirely conceptual and barely even considered yet)